cvelas31/data_engineer_resources/Cloud_Data_Warehouses/README.md

     - Useful for columns that are used  frequently  in sorting like the date dimension and its corresponding foreign key in the fact table
     - Need sintax  with `sortkey` (Can have both sort and dist keys)

-# Conslusion
+# Conclusion
 - The data  flow tools deserve  a little bit more focused attention
 - Table design, ETL, context, DWH on AWS, Redshift